 - Talk to your customer service team

 Next, figure out how well you currently cater to your clients’ needs.
-This will help you to identify market gaps which you can fill by offering things none of your other competitors can.
+This will help you to identify market gaps that you can fill by offering things none of your other competitors can.

 For example, say you look at your social media data and discover that there’s a huge demand for sailing yacht charters that travel to barrier islands.
 You find out that there are few competitors in your area who offer this service.

-In that case, you might want to make doing something like this part of your USP.
+In that case, you might want to make this service part of your USP.
 At the very least, it gives you a new marketing direction to go in.